-The project is under construction with the first 50 single family homes coming along and a few occupied already.
+The project is under construction with the first 50 single-family homes coming along and a few occupied already.
 Completion will be at least a decade away given the scale of this project.
-1,200 acres with average lot size of 1/10th of an acre means thousands of single-family homes plus mixed use commercial and net lease retail space available.
+1,200 acres with an average lot size of 1/10th of an acre means thousands of single-family homes plus mixed-use commercial and net lease retail space available.

 New Urbanism generally refers to the redevelopment of urban areas that are already in densely populated walkable neighborhoods where the dally use of a private car may not be necessary.
-Those sites already have shopping, jobs and transit within walking distance.
+Those sites already have shopping, jobs, and transit within walking distance.
 That this is not.
-This is more of an attempt, in my opinion, to take a big piece of empty farmland and build a from scratch, planned community like a new Westerville circa 1950s or most other rural small towns in Ohio with quaintly restored / preserved downtowns.
+This is more of an attempt, in my opinion, to take a big piece of empty farmland and build a from scratch, planned community like a new Westerville circa the 1950s or most other rural small towns in Ohio with quaintly restored/preserved downtowns.
 Sure, it will be walkable within the community, but to really do anything or go anywhere it will require getting in the car and heading to Route 23.

-Still though, I think this is one of the most existing new suburban residential mixed use developments in memory and far better than the typical ¼ acre lot single family residential housing development that we see all over Delaware County, and frankly, all over everywhere in the Midwest.
+Still, I think this is one of the most existing new suburban residential mixed-use developments in memory and far better than the typical ¼ acre lot single-family residential housing development that we see all over Delaware County, and frankly, all over everywhere in the Midwest.